harp-tech/protocol/Device.md

     -      :d1, 0, 1
 ```

-Contains the major version of the Harp Protocol specification.
-The value is persistent and it is not changeable by the user.
+Contains the major version of the Harp protocol specification.
+The value of this register is persistent and MUST NOT be changeable by the host.

-> **Warning**
+> [!WARNING]
 >
 > This register is deprecated in favor of `R_VERSION`.
-The value of this register is expected to be equal to the major version of the `R_VERSION` **Protocol** version.
+The value of this register MUST be equal to the major `PROTOCOL` version in `R_VERSION`.

 ### **`R_CORE_VERSION_L` (U8) – Minor Core Version**